tomohisa/dcb-events.github.io/docs/glossary.md

 ## Decision Model

-Representation of the system's current state, used to enforce integrity constraints before moving the system to a new state.
+Representation of the system's current state, used to enforce integrity constraints before moving the system to a new state

 ## Domain-Driven Design